jundalisay/superb/content/en/research/einstein/relativity/section-21.md

 ![Einstein Con-man](/avatars/einbla.png)

-> **Einstein Note=  The objection is most important when the motion of the viewpoint is inherent<!-- . reference-body is of such a nature that it does not require any external agency for its maintenance, --> e.g. when the viewpoint is rotating uniformly.
+> **Einstein Note: The objection is most important when the motion of the viewpoint is inherent<!-- . reference-body is of such a nature that it does not require any external agency for its maintenance, --> e.g. when the viewpoint is rotating uniformly.

 Newton saw this objection and attempted to invalidate it, but without success*.

-> *Superphysics Note=  Here, Einstein explains that he invents inertial mass (and therefore the preference to relativistic spacetime) simply because he couldn't find the cause for gravity.
+> *Superphysics Note: Here, Einstein explains that he invents inertial mass (and therefore the preference to relativistic spacetime) simply because he couldn't find the cause for gravity.
 So he sources it from Newton's Second Law in a spacetime that is in perpetual movement.
 This is why gravity in his General Relativity is not a force that acts from afar, but a warping of spacetime that changes movements of perpetually-moving objects.  <p>The cause of gravity has already been identified by Descartes as aethereal vortices.
-Newton discarded Descartes and so he couldn't identify the cause of gravitation.</p>
+Newton discarded Descartes and so he couldn't identify the cause of gravitation.

 <!-- Einstein tries to source gravity from Newton's 2nd Law -- that's why he has to impose that everything is moving! -->